AdobeDocs/analytics-2.0-apis/src/pages/guides/migration.md

 ## Metrics and dimensions

 For 2.0 APIs, metrics and dimension are named slightly different.
-Similarly, query for individual or the full list of available metrics and dimensions is different.
+Similarly, the query for individual or the full list of available metrics and dimensions is different.
 Aside from the difference in endpoints (see [How the 2.0 API's work](#how-the-20-apis-work)), the information returned is different.

 In the 1.4 APIs, using